SNAPSHOT-India stocks, bonds, rupee, swap, call at 0815 GMT

 -------------------------------------

-The benchmark five-year rate 1 basis point up at 7.23 percent, while the one-year rate lower 1 basis point at 7.77 percent.
+The benchmark five-year rate surges 15 basis points at 6.95 percent, while the one-year rate rises 16 basis points to 7.62 percent, after monetary policy.

 CALL MONEY